jeremylong/DependencyCheck/dependency-check-maven/src/site/markdown/configuration.md

 Proxy Configuration
 ====================
 Use [Maven's settings](https://maven.apache.org/settings.html#Proxies) to configure a proxy server.
+Please see the dependency-check [proxy configuration](../data/proxy.html) page for additional problem solving techniques.
 If multiple proxies are configured in the Maven settings file you must tell dependency-check which proxy to use with the following property:

 Property             | Description                                                                          | Default Value